lucc/khard/doc/source/commandline.rst

    khard template

+Assuming the user had configured the three supported private object "Jabber", "Skype", and "Twitter" in their config, the template would look :download:`like this <examples/template.yaml>`.

 Per default khard creates vcards of version 3.0.
 If your other contact applications support vcards of the more recent version 4.0, you may change this with the option :option:`--vcard-version`.
 Example: